-Yes □ No ⊠

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Yes ⊠ No □

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes ⊠ No □

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer |X|Accelerated filer П Non-accelerated filer Smaller reporting company

-(Do not check if a smaller reporting company)
+2 , Yes 🗵 No 🗌 Indicate by check mark if the registrant is not required to file r eports pursuant to Section 13 or Section 15(d) of the Act.
+Yes ☐ No ⊠ • all reports required to be filed by Section 13 or 15(d) of the Securities in shorter period that the registrant was required to file such reports), and is.
+Yes ⊠ No □ ed electronically and posted on its corporate Web site, if any, every it to Rule 405 of Regulation S-T (§232.405 of this chapter) during the was required to submit and post such files).
+Yes ⊠ No □ rsuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not registrant's knowledge, in definitive proxy or information statements adment to this Form 10-K. , elerated filer, an accelerated filer, a non-accelerated filer, or a smaller ecclerated filer," and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company)

+Yes No X As of June 28, 2013, the aggregate market value of the shares of registrant's common stock held by non-affiliates was approximately \$6.2 billion.
+The number of shares of the registrant's common stock outstanding as of February 14, 2014 was 424,041,377.